cybrxkhan/RICE-for-CK3/README.md

 - Fixed decision to renovate Kassia’s tomb adding its related county modifier to Kharga instead of Rhodes
 - Miscellaneous bugfixes

+## Credits

+Thanks to all I worked with, took stuff from, and provided me encouragement and feedback over the years.
+Huge thanks to the kind souls who take the time to translate the mod and put up with my erratic update schedule.

+A few other shoutouts in particular:

+- B7E7 for the Amazigh religion/faith and Guanche culture code from BlackEmperor's Africa Plus
+- Bonseny for the amazing VIET and RICE logos.
+- Fische for the Dragon Blood art icon and Vertimnus for donating it to me (originally made for Sinews of War)
+- Henry for the Better Bedouin Culture mod
+- Nezaros for reformed religion template
+- Nix for Evenki names
+- PinkPanzer for some decision art
+- The Not So Lonely Arrikirri and Tundragrass for suggestions and sources on the Zunbils